 In addition, you can also create new folders and files and extract archives.
-Overall, Nautilus is a great file manager looking for a simple and easy-to-use solution.
+Overall, Nautilus is a great file manager for those looking for a simple and easy-to-use solution.

-Dolphin is a file manager that has been highly recommended by many.
+Many people have highly recommended Dolphin as a file manager.
 It features several unique traits, including tabs and split-view mode, which lets you work with different folders at once while using this app!

 The layout is flexible and easy to use because of its customization options.
 You can add plugins that let you run commands from the current folder or change how files are displayed onscreen in different ways for easier viewing, among other things!